Ashitagachan/Gachan/README.md

 Gachan is a Game Development Environment and Game Development Learning Environment.
-The latest graphics API (DirectX12 / Metal) is used without using a game engine, and all the source code use these API is available and ready to build.
+The latest graphics API (DirectX12 / Metal) is used without using a game engine, and
+It can be built with raw code attached.
 It can be said that it is a prototype of actual game development environment.
 Writing and building your own C ++ code, fixing errors, fixing bugs, etc. A series of essences and tasks are the same as a part of ACTUAL game development.
 Nevertheless, the interface provided by Gachan makes it easy to control with user code, This is very good for learning.
 Please take a look at the sample source code (Sample***.cpp).
-Of course all Gachan interfaces also have source code and can be built.
 You can run same C++ user source code under these platforms.

     1. Windows10 (32bit/64bit) DirectX12 VisualStudio2019
     2. macOS Metal Xcode